Ginger Sesame and Almond Broccoli

 - Transfer the cold broccoli to a colander and let it drain until it's pretty dry.
 At this point, you can put the broccoli in the refrigerator until you are ready to eat it.

-- Melt the ghee in a large skillet set over medium heat; add almonds and sesame seeds and cook until golden and fragrant, about 1 minute.
+- Heat the olive oil in a large skillet set over medium heat; add almonds and sesame seeds and cook until golden and fragrant, about 1 minute.

 - Lower heat to medium-low, add broccoli, lemon zest, ginger, sesame oil, fish sauce, pepper flakes, salt and pepper and continue cooking until heated through, about 3-5 minutes.